gofynd/fdk-client-python/documentation/application/CATALOG.md

-Retrieves a list of all products in the catalog.
-Choose a sort order or make arbitrary search queries by entering the product name, brand, category or collection.
+Use this API to list all the products.
+You may choose a sort order or make arbitrary search queries by entering the product name, brand, category or collection.

 *Returned Response:*